 (Image Source: Luvs/Adweek)

 This message, by a diaper company, is targeted toward mothers—and even more than that, is targeted toward mothers of multiple children.
 It’s clever, concise, and original, so you can imagine it performing well when syndicated to an audience of second or third-time mothers.
 How would you expect it to perform if syndicated to an audience of teenage boys?
 Or an audience of retired, single septuagenarians?
+As part of effective audience optimization, this shows the importance of aligning content with specific interest tags and demographics.

 As I said, this example is extreme, but it illustrates my point.
 This article will tell you how to create and distribute appropriate messages to your target audience, but this advice is useless unless you know who your audience is.
 Don’t make assumptions.
 Do the research, and figure out who’s going to buy your product.
+Use tools like geo targeting and preferred language filters to refine your audience insights.

 You may have multiple target audiences, but for the purposes of this guide, I’m going to imagine you have only one.
 You can replicate the steps below for any of your audiences.
+Incorporate strategies like adding interest tags or location tagging to better define your audience in platforms like Facebook marketing or other social media management tools.

 Do you have an audience in mind?
 Okay.
 Let’s start targeting.